-Students are expected to eat their lunch in the classroom or walk home for lunch.
-Only students who live on-reserve are allowed to walk home for lunch.
+Students are expected to eat their lunch in the classroom, cafeteria or walk home for lunch.
+Only intermediate students with permission who live on reserve are allowed to walk home for lunch.
 Each class will have a staff member in the classroom/cafeteria during lunch.

 Bus Duty - A staff member will be on duty for students boarding the bus at the end of each day.
-There will also be one staff member who rides the bus after school.
+One staff member will also ride the bus after school.